 Now, most casino players wager more than just $100, so you’ll earn more points over time.
 Shop/restaurant spend is done once for each transaction.
 So by necessity the non-casino spend also needs to be boosted for parity.
 But sometimes it’s laughably overdone.

-The Caesars Rewards program is nationwide, like Mlife, but is quite consistent across properties, with no regionalism going on.
+The Caesars Rewards program is nationwide, like MGM Rewards, but is quite consistent across properties, with no regionalism going on.
 Most non-casino spend is 1 tier credit per $1.
-But they recently introduced an upgrade that hotel spend is 5 tier credits per $1.
+For awhile they awarded 5 tier credits per $1 of hotel spend, but that was reversed back to 1 tier credit per $1 more recently.

 By comparison, casino earnings ranges from 1 tier credit per $5 for slots (1/25 of hotels), to 1 tier credit per $10 for video poker (1/50 of hotels), so like Mlife your non-casino spend is drastically multiplied.
 But unlike Mlife, that’s maintained nationwide.